 To reiterate, there are LOTS of factors that impact your BG levels -- and sometimes it even feels like the direction the wind is blowing is playing a role!
 That’s because blood glucose management is not exact science.
 Every day presents new challenges, and often the strategy you used yesterday or last week does not produce the same results.

-Therefore, one of the most important things to know about blood glucose management is not beat yourself up about it!
+Therefore, one of the most important things to know about blood glucose management is not to beat yourself up about it!

 Yes, you need to put in the work, but it’s imperative not to see every glucose test as some kind of pass-fail exam (you’re just checking, not “testing”), and not to be guilt-ridden, but to simply keep on plugging with your daily efforts.